uwplse/scout/README.md

 ### Install Z3
 *** Optional: This part is not needed to run the server.
 It is only needed if are working with the code that generates the design from the constraints tree.
+*** If you do not do the Z3 steps, comment out the following line in server/server.py:

+	import custom_solver

 *** Make sure you have the Python virtual environment created above still activated.